mahansh564/Libre-Marathon-ByteIT-2019/README.md

 2. The first submission of each task will be awarded more bonus points than those awarded to the subsequent submissions.
 The only exception to this rule would be if the non-first submission is a really high-quality submission, in that case the same amount of points as the first one will be awarded to that participant.

-More details are available at [insert drive link here]
+More details are available at https://docs.google.com/document/d/1cTqFwzXlJWIIiygdF7rT_86gcQE3Pnpko_vhGiKVBo4/edit?usp=sharing

 # Updates
 1. The competition will end at 11:59:59 PM, 22nd July 2019.